Jesus Teaches Nicodemus

 The Story:

 John the Baptist had been preaching about the coming of the Messiah who would save the people of God.
 Crowds of people turned their hearts to God.
-Even Jesus was baptised in water to show he wanted to do everything right.
+Even Jesus was baptised in water to show He wanted to do everything right.

 Not long after his baptism, Jesus chose twelve special followers, called apostles.
 As Jesus and his followers travelled from place to place, people began to notice that Jesus was special.
-Jesus performed miracles (signs) or signs that would be impossible for people to do without God’s help.
+Jesus performed miracles or signs that would be impossible for people to do without God’s help.

 One of those people who noticed Jesus was a Pharisee named Nicodemus.
-Pharisees studied the Scriptures and expected everyone to follow God’s laws very strictly.
+Pharisees studied the Scriptures and expected everyone to follow God’s laws strictly.
 Many Pharisees thought they were better than others and tried to tell people what to do.

 When Nicodemus met with Jesus, he wanted to talk about the miracles Jesus had done.
 He said, “No one could perform miracles like this on his own.
 God must be with you.”